 How to Add, Duplicate, Move, Delete or Hide Slides in Google Slides

 When using a template to work on a presentation, you might want to create new slides, keeping the design included in the template.
 Or sometimes, you might prefer to duplicate an existing slide to reuse its elements, such as text boxes.
-In addition to this, you can perform other actions, such as deleting slides, moving slides or even hiding slides so that they’re not visible during your presentation.
+In addition to this, you can perform other actions, such as deleting slides, moving or even hiding them so that they’re not visible during your presentation.

 In this tutorial, you’ll learn how to do all of this to turn any of our templates into your own presentation.

 How to add a slide in Google Slides